-Basic consumable office supplies will be necessary to perform basic administrative duties including pens, pencils, pens, pencils, highlighters, markers, note pads, folders, staples, tape, desktop organizers, rubber bands, post-it notes, paper clips/binders, adhesive tabs, labels, etc. The estimated cost of \$300 was based on previous annual expenditures for program administrative supplies.
+Basic consumable office supplies will be necessary to perform basic administrative duties.
+The estimated cost of \$300 was based on previous annual expenditures for program administrative supplies.

-Journals and calendars will be provided to each participant upon program entry.
+Journals, calendars, and program handbooks will be provided to each participant upon program entry.
 Journals are beneficial for the veterans to have a specific place to write things down, enabling them to better remember and address things as needed.
 Calendars help the veterans keep track of the many medical, probation, counseling, and other treatment or support appointments; missed appointments can lead to program termination.
 Participants bring their journals and calendars to court, referring to them when addressing the Judge during court sessions.
-Calendars will be purchased for 50 veterans at \$13 each (50 participants x \$13/calendar = \$650).
-Journals will be purchased for 50 veterans at \$10 each (50 participants x \$10/journal = \$500).
+Program handbooks are provided to all new program participants, mentors, and staff members and detail the policies, procedures, and structure of the program, as well as the requirements for each program phase, promotion, and graduation.
+Calendars and/or journals will be purchased for 50 veterans at \$13 each (50 participants x \$13 = \$650).
+Handbooks will be purchased for 50 veterans and 20 mentors or staff members at \$10 each (70 persons x \$10/handbook = \$700).